-Sole proprietorship, general partnerships, and single member LLC's will file their business taxes with their personal taxes.
+Sole proprietorships, general partnerships, and single-member LLCs will file their business taxes with their personal taxes.

-The State’s tax rate is 9% based upon entire net income, or the portion of entire net income allocated to New Jersey.
+The State’s tax rate is 9% based upon the entire net income or the portion of the entire net income allocated to New Jersey.

 Find out more about New Jersey's corporate tax rates.